The Power of Movement: Using Exercise To Combat Depression

 In the United States, depression is also a common mental health condition.
 According to the National Institute of Mental Health, approximately 8% of American adults experience depression in a given year, and 16% experience it at some point in their lifetime.

 Depression can have a significant impact on an individual's quality of life and overall functioning.
-Symptoms may include persistent feelings of sadness, hopelessness, inadequacy, loss of interest or pleasure in activities, changes in appetite or sleep, low energy, and feelings of guilt or helplessness.
+Symptoms may include persistent sadness, hopelessness, inadequacy, loss of interest or pleasure in activities, changes in appetite or sleep, low energy, and feelings of guilt or helplessness.

 Physical exercise is an effective way to help alleviate symptoms of depression.
 Think about it.
 Does it ever happen to you that you feel better after exercising, running, or simply walking for a few minutes when you're feeling down or anxious?
 Nowadays, it is hardly a secret that exercise boosts your mood and mental health.